-In addition, we consider Probability Integral Transform (PIT) plots \citep{czaetal2009}, an approach that enables the comparison of count data models via their predictive distributions.
+In addition, we consider Probability Integral Transform (PIT) plots \citep{czaetal2009}, an approach that enables the comparison of count time series models via their predictive distributions.
 A model providing a good fit to the data in this aspect will render a PIT plot resembling a uniform distribution, where major deviations typically indicate problems of overdispersion or underdispersion of the model's predictive distribution.
-These are reported in Figure \ref{pit_models_noint_IE} for both models, and while that of $\mathcal{M}_{tv}$ is near the uniform as desired, the upside-down U shaped PIT of $\mathcal{M}_{ord}$ points to a non adequate fit.
+These graphs are shown in Figure \ref{pit_models_noint_IE} for both models and while the plot for $\mathcal{M}_{tv}$ resembles uniformity, as desired, the upside-down U-shaped PIT of $\mathcal{M}_{ord}$ indicates a non adequate fit.

 It is often of interest to practitioners to select between models according to their forecasting power.
-To that end, we consider a forecasting exercise that explroes one-step-ahead (OSA) prediction from $\mathcal{M}_{tv}$ and $\mathcal{M}_{ord}$.
-This is done in a recursive manner in order to provide multiple OSA predictions from each model.
+To that end, we consider a forecasting exercise that explores one-step-ahead (OSA) prediction from $\mathcal{M}_{tv}$ and $\mathcal{M}_{ord}$.
+This is done in a recursive manner to provide multiple OSA predictions from each model.
 We start by defining the initial training data from the beginning of the study until October 2004 (week 4) which contains 200 observations.
 Both models are fitted to the training set and used to predict the next week's counts (week 1 of November 2004) via the conditional median and mode of the distributions.
-The conditional (or predictive) distributions are Negative-Binomial($\hat{\mu}_{t+1}, \hat{\phi}_{t+1}$), or Negative-Binomial($\hat{\mu}_{t+1}, \hat{\phi}$) respectively for $\mathcal{M}_{tv}$ and $\mathcal{M}_{ord}$ and $t =200$ at this step.
-Once the prediction is obtained, we add week 1 of November 2004 to the training set, refit both models and gather the new OSA predictions.
+The conditional (or predictive) distributions are $\mbox{NB}(\hat{\mu}_{t+1}, \hat{\phi}_{t+1})$ and $\mbox{NB}(\hat{\mu}_{t+1}, \hat{\phi})$ respectively for $\mathcal{M}_{tv}$ and $\mathcal{M}_{ord}$ and $t =200$ at this step.
+Once the prediction is obtained, we add week 1 of November 2004 to the training set, refit both models, and gather the new OSA predictions.
 Proceeding until the end of the study period gives a total of 446 predictions from each model.
-Pseudocode describing the steps to this prediction exercise is given in Algorithm \ref{Alg:OSA}.
+A pseudocode describing the steps to this prediction exercise is given in Algorithm \ref{Alg:OSA}.